 Cookies, small bits of data that Internet servers you connect to can place on your local computer, can be both beneficial and privacy-invasive depending on how they are used.
-Beneficial cookies store session data so that you can browse a website without having to sign in on every page you visit.
-Privacy-invasive cookies on the other hand track you on the Internet to create profiles that are used by advertising companies and marketing firms.
+Beneficial cookies store session data or preferences to preserve some information over sessions.
+Privacy-invasive cookies on the other hand are used by advertising companies and marketing firms to track you across the Internet.

 A core issue in this regard is that cookies have an expiration data set by the server so that they may reside on the computer even after you have closed the website.
-While this may be beneficial at times, for instance if you visit the website regularly and do not want to log in every time you do so, it can as well reveal a lot about your surfing habits and be used to track you when you visit a website again.
+While this may be beneficial at times, for instance if you visit the website regularly and do not want to log in every time you do so, it can as well reveal a lot about your surfing habits and be used to track you when you visit a site that is allowed to read the cookie.

 There are a couple of things you can do to limit the privacy implications.
 You can for instance disable third party cookies in Firefox which blocks the majority of tracking related cookies from being set on the system.